Russia attacks Ukraine as defiant Putin warns US, NATO | Law-Order

 - Russian Federation

-Ukrainian President Volodymyr Zelenskyy introduced martial law, saying Russia has targeted Ukraine's military infrastructure and explosions are heard across the country.
-Zelenskyy said he had just talked to President Joe Biden and the US was rallying international support for Ukraine.
-He urged Ukrainians to stay home and not to panic.

-Biden pledged new sanctions meant to punish Russia for an act of aggression that the international community had for weeks anticipated but could not prevent through diplomacy.
+Ukrainian President Volodymyr Zelenskyy declared martial law, saying Russia has targeted Ukraine's military infrastructure.
+Ukrainians who had long braced for the prospect of an assault were urged to stay home and not to panic even as Ukrainian authorities reported artillery barrages and airstrikes on targets around the country.
+After weeks of denying plans to invade, Putin justified his actions in an overnight televised address, asserting that the attack was needed to protect civilians in eastern Ukraine — a false claim the US had predicted he would make as a pretext for an invasion.
+He accused the US and its allies of ignoring Russia's demands to prevent Ukraine from joining NATO and for security guarantees.
+He also claimed that Russia does not intend to occupy Ukraine but will move to "demilitarize" it and bring those who committed crimes to justice.

+The attacks came first from the air, but later Ukrainian border guards released security camera footage Thursday showing a line of Russian military vehicles crossing into Ukraine's government-held territory from Russian-annexed Crimea.
+Oleksii Arestovich, an adviser to Zelenskyy, said that Russian troops have moved up to 5 kilometers into the Ukrainian territory in the Kharkiv and Chernihiv regions, and, possibly in other areas.

-Putin justified it all in a televised address, asserting the attack was needed to protect civilians in eastern Ukraine — a false claim the US had predicted he would make as a pretext for an invasion.
-He accused the US and its allies of ignoring Russia's demand to prevent Ukraine from joining NATO and offer Moscow security guarantees, and credulously claimed that Russia doesn't intend to occupy Ukraine but will move to "demilitarise" it and bring those who committed crimes to justice.
+Putin justified it all in a televised address, asserting that the attack was needed to protect civilians in eastern Ukraine — a false claim the US had predicted he would make as a pretext for an invasion.
+He accused the US and its allies of ignoring Russia's demands to prevent Ukraine from joining NATO and for security guarantees.
+He also claimed that Russia does not intend to occupy Ukraine but will move to "demilitarise" it and bring those who committed crimes to justice.

-Biden in a written statement condemned the "unprovoked and unjustified attack" on Ukraine and he promised the US and its allies "will hold Russia accountable".

 Putin's announcement came just hours after the Ukrainian president rejected Moscow's claims that his country poses a threat to Russia and made a passionate, last-minute plea for peace.